kibook/S1000D-XSL-Stylesheets/s1kd2pdf.README.md

 -   "after" - Show the term followed by the definition in parentheses

+bridgehead.in.toc
+Whether to include default headings in each data module's TOC.

 data.module.index
 Include an index section in each data module.